 The TATIL instrument is comprised of four testing modules which the Office of Institutional Effectiveness administers to graduating seniors over the course of four semesters.
 The four modules include: 1) Evaluating Process & Authority, 2) Strategic Searching, 3) Research & Scholarship, and 4) The Value of Information.
-Module 1 was administered during the 2019 Fañomåkan semester More details of each module can be found in Appendix A.
+Module 2 was administered during the 2019 Fanuchanan semester\.
+More details of each module can be found in Appendix A.

-Module 1 measures two outcomes:
+Module 2 measures two outcomes and one disposition: